stevenpaul007-creator/Pico-GB/README.md

   * LRC = GP11

 As there is no pin left, reading the Display for VSYNC is not possible, so screen tearing might occur.
-An 8-bit parallel LCD might be better suited for this project.
-Maybe with 16-bit, the read pin can be shared with SD MISO(?) but at the moment no VSYNC support is enabled so far.
-The tearing is only visible slightly when the screen scrolls to the left or right.

 # Flashing the firmware
 As the project has to be configured to the display you want to use, there is no precompiled binary or UF2.
 You have to config the project first and then build and flash the firmware on your own with PlatformIO.
 See the next section.